-We manufacture our inks and pastes at our Migdal Ha'Emek facilities.
-We currently have capacity to produce an estimated one ton of ink per year, and plan to upgrade our facilities to increase production capacity to 20 tons per year (estimated capital cost of at least \$2.5 million), if and when demand for our inks and pastes is projected to surpass our production capabilities and we have sufficient available capital to do so.
-In the event that demand for our inks outgrows our internal manufacturing capacity, we intend to engage third-party manufacturers to produce additional inks and pastes.
+We manufacture our pastes and inks at our Migdal Ha'Emek facilities.
+We increased our facility's production capacity during 2023 to support current customer demand, and plan to further increase production capacity in accordance with future customer demand, subject to sufficient available capital.
+In the event that demand for our pastes and inks outgrows our internal manufacturing capacity, we intend to engage third-party manufacturers to produce additional pastes and inks.
 There can be no assurance that we will be able to enter into agreements with qualified manufacturers on terms acceptable to us, or at all, or that, once contracted, such manufacturers will perform as expected.